NXT TV preview: The lineup for Halloween Havoc night one - Pro Wrestling Dot Net

 -Becky Lynch vs. Lyra Valkyria for the NXT Women’s Championship

--Tony D’Angelo and Channing “Stacks” Lorenzo vs. Andre Chase and Duke Hudson for the NXT Tag Team Titles
+-Tony D’Angelo and Channing “Stacks” Lorenzo defend the NXT Tag Team Titles

--Karmen Petrovic vs. Lola Vice in an NXT Women’s Breakout Tournament semifinal match

--Kelani Jordan vs. Arianna Grace in an NXT Women’s Breakout Tournament semifinal match

-Powell’s POV: Shotzi will host both nights of Halloween Havok.
-The band New Years Day will perform live.
-The Chase U duo won a tag team battle royal to earn their title shot.
+Powell’s POV: The October 30 Halloween Havoc night two is headlined by Ilya Dragunov defending the NXT Championship.
 Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment